Electrical Services For Every Job

 Lower Energy Bills

-Replacing old recessed cans with LED retrofit kits cuts lighting energy use 75% to 85%.
-A typical 20-can update saves $100 to $250 per year on the electric bill.
+Replacing old recessed cans with LED retrofit kits may help reduce lighting energy use by around 75% to 85%, with possible savings of $100 to $250 per year depending on usage, location, and setup.

 Better Insurance Rates

-Upgrading from a fuse panel or aluminum wiring to a modern 200A breaker panel can lower homeowners premiums 5% to 15% with most major US insurers.
+Upgrading from a fuse panel or aluminum wiring to a modern 200A breaker panel may help lower homeowners premiums by around 5% to 15%, depending on insurer, location, and policy details.

 Want deeper electrical pricing?

-Our full electrical cost guide breaks down costs by job type, panel size, scope, and region — with real numbers from jobs completed this year.
+Our full electrical cost guide breaks down costs by job type, panel size, scope, and region, with pricing examples to help you compare options.

 Typical Range